ni/NI-ELVIS-III-Python-Examples/README.md

 # close a session
 AI_single_channel.close()
 ```
-You may leak the session and cause errors if you don’t call the `close()` function after the Python program closes, and trying to use it again.
-If you want the FPGA to keep executing the code after the Python program ends, do not call the `close()` function within your code.
+If you don’t call the `close()` function after the Python program closes, you may leak the session and cause errors when you run the program again.
+If you want the FPGA to keep executing the code after the Python program ends, do not call the `close()` function in the Python program.

 <p align="right"><a href="#top">↥ back to top</a>